HSLdevcom/digitransit-site/src/pages/en/developers/changes/index.md

 ## 10.05.2019

 - GraphQL API for [cancelled trip times](../apis/1-routing-api/cancelled-triptimes) is now available in production
+- [Disruption info API](../apis/1-routing-api/disruption-info/#query-disruptions-and-their-severity-levels) has details of the severity of disruptions

 ## 10.04.2019